 Grapes should be part of your acid reflux diet.
 They’re are full of nutrients like vitamin B6, thiamin, manganese, potassium, flavonoids and vitamin C. Grapes can also promote healthy lungs.
 Be sure to choose actual grapes rather than a grape juice, as juice doesn’t contain the same benefits as grapes.

 Plant proteins are great when it comes to getting your body’s muscles to work properly to keep digestion smooth.
 Lentils will also give your body plenty of good nutrients, such as molybdenum, folate, and manganese.

-Oatmeal provides your body with many of the things it needs to get off to a healthy start such as fibre, vitamin A and iron.
+Oatmeal provides your body with many of the things it needs to get off to a healthy start such as fiber, vitamin A and iron.
 Oatmeal is also very low in saturated fats and cholesterol, both of which can be triggers for acid reflux., Enjoy it with skim milk to get some extra calcium.

 Not only does salmon contain plenty of protein, it also has omega-3 fatty acids, which will lower your blood pressure and fight off heartburn.
 It contains an amazing amount of vitamins and minerals, including vitamin D, selenium, niacin, vitamin B12, phosphorus, magnesium and vitamin B6.